This article may contain compensated links. Please read disclaimer for more info.

 Guadaloupe is also heaven for water sports lovers!
 In Guadalupe, you will find plenty of water activities, from sailing to diving.

-Trying creole cuisine and the local rum are other fantastic reasons to visit Guadaloupe.
+Trying creole cuisine and the local rum are other fantastic reasons to visit Guadeloupe.
 Rum is Guadaloupe’s most famous product.
 You will find distilleries everywhere around the island, and visiting one is a must!

 Guadeloupe Islands’ international airport is Pointe-a-Pitre International Airport (PTP) on the island of Grande-Terre.
 All regular flights from Europe depart from France and are operated by Air France, Air Caraïbes, and Corsair International.